fluree/docs.flur.ee/src/content/0.10.0/docs/identity/public-private-keys.md

 ## Public and Private Keys

 In Fluree, identity is established through 256 bit public and private key pairs.
 Auth ids can be derived from those public keys.
-When a transaction is issued and signed, it is not acceptable unless the transaction is signed by a private key that corresponds to an auth id already in the database.
+When a transaction is issued and signed, it is not acceptable unless the transaction is signed by a private key that corresponds to an auth id already in the ledger.

 Fluree uses the Elliptic Curve Digital Signature Algorithm (ECDSA), specifically the [`secp256k1` curve](http://www.secg.org/sec2-v2.pdf), with [Base58Check encoding](https://en.bitcoin.it/wiki/Base58Check_encoding#Background).